-There are two kinds of break which commonly occur in handbag straps: breaks at the base, where the strap joins the body of the bag; and breaks partway along the strap, often where it rubs against the shoulder or another item.
+There are two kinds of breaks that commonly occur in handbag straps: breaks at the base, where the strap joins the body of the bag; and breaks partway along the strap, often where it rubs against the shoulder or another item.

 Where a strap is broken partway along, you’ll need to cut out any stressed part (where fibres have pulled apart or leather is scuffed) and stitch it back together.
 For best effect, don’t try to stitch through four layers but peel away more of the lower layer on the top piece and more of the upper layer on the bottom piece so that you can overlap them.
 This will also help to disguise the damage.